vh3/tclSenseHat/README.md

 See https://www.raspberrypi.org/products/sense-hat/
 For more information about tcl, see http://www.tcl.tk/

+I would be grateful for any help in organizing this into a proper package, or converting to object oriented notation, or making it generic for any frame buffer device or really anything that might make it useful for others.

 1. LED Matrix display - the SenseHat has an 8X8 matrix led display.
 This respository includes scripts and procedures that display scrolling text of various kinds, and

   -script - SenseHat.tcl - main script for